Datavault-UK/automate-dv-docs/docs/changelog/index.md

 [![Documentation Status](https://readthedocs.org/projects/dbtvault/badge/?version=v0.8.0)](https://dbtvault.readthedocs.io/en/v0.8.0/?badge=v0.8.0)

-This is a big release for dbtvault.
+This is a big release for AutomateDV.
 It's the first time we are releasing support for new platforms!
-Please welcome to the dbtvault family, Google BigQuery and MS SQL Server!
+Please welcome to the AutomateDV family, Google BigQuery and MS SQL Server!

 This is just the start, and we're excited to bring even more platforms (and further support for existing platforms) to you in the future!